Tramps

 Such arches were not unique to the snowshoers for festive holiday parades or to welcome dignitaries.
 However, this 1878 arch is such puffery on the part of the MSSC.
 The arch was carefully constructed, festooned with green boughs, presumably invoking country evergreens on tramps, the centre arch buttressed by two towers with large welcoming decals atop each tower.
 A rosette of snowshoes can be seen top and centre, just below the words, “A Hearty Welcome” with dozens of snowshoes decorating the surface and the Union Jack and Red Ensign flags flew over the top.
 Unique in this street span was the posing of snowshoers atop the structure, clad in their blanket coats thereby creating a “living arch” cheering their welcome to the royal couple.

-A unique, celebratory and welcoming gesture inaugurated by the MSSC was “the bounce.”
+A special, celebratory and welcoming gesture inaugurated by the MSSC was “the bounce.”
 It was performed by a circle of snowshoers at the centre of which was a person lying prone across the linked arms of the men in the circle.
 At some signal the person – dignitary, new member, or race victor – was tossed in the air, caught, then repeated a few times while the men cheered.
 Below is a rather famous bounce depiction…

 This Notman image was made in 1886; the person bounced is Lord Stanley of Preston, two years before he became governor general of Canada and 7 years before he bestowed his now-iconic hockey trophy, the Stanley Cup.
 The illustration underscores the snowshoers’ characteristic, adopted uniform, a white blanket-coat tied with a club-colour sash around the waist, with leggings, moccasins, and tuque all in matching club-colours.
 Even the epaulets – more militarism – often sewn on the coat shoulders were club-coloured.
 A more distinctive picture of the uniform and the nature of the snowshoes is this one taken in 1881…